compasjs/compas/docs/features/code-gen-validators.md

 }
 ```

-Regenerate with `yarn compas generate` and run the validators with
+Regenerate with `compas generate` and run the validators with
-`yarn compas validator-test`, which yields the following:
+`compas validator-test`, which yields the following:

 ```text
 /* ... */ {